 - Alter the table schema (for example, add or delete a field).

 See the ArcGIS Pro help for information on creating and managing data in a geodatabase.

 To make the data from an enterprise geodatabase available through web services and portal layers, publishers create and configure maps that contain the data.

 To ensure the web services can access the data in the enterprise geodatabase, each publisher registers a database connection with one or more federated or stand-alone ArcGIS Server sites.
 In some cases, registering the enterprise geodatabase as a data store requires you to work with the ArcGIS Server administrator or your IT department to ensure that the ArcGIS Server machines are configured to communicate with the geodatabase.

 Once the map is ready and the database is registered with the ArcGIS Server site, publishers can create the web services they and other users need to work with the data.

 Editors, analysts, and viewers

-- Editors can maintain data through editable feature services and portal feature layer items they add to desktop apps, field apps, custom apps, or the portal Map Viewer.
+- Editors can maintain data through editable feature services and portal feature layer items they add to desktop apps, field apps, custom apps, or Map Viewer.

-- Analysts can run geoprocessing tools on feature services and image services in ArcGIS Desktop apps or Python or run feature analysis tools on feature services in the portal Map Viewer.
+- Analysts can run geoprocessing tools on feature services and image services in ArcGIS Desktop apps or Python or run feature analysis tools on feature services in Map Viewer.

-- Viewers interact with map, feature, or image services in maps created in ArcGIS Pro, ArcMap, and Map Viewer.
+- Viewers interact with map, feature, or image services in maps created in ArcGIS Pro and Map Viewer.